industrial-edge/notifier-api/docs/Postman.md

 ![postman_header](/docs/graphics/postman_header.png)

+A postman collection, that contains all the following requests, can be downloaded [here](/docs/postman_collection.json) and imported into Postman.

 ## List all notifications

 With this API call you get a list of active notifications.
 Therefore the parameter "notificationSource" is necessary.